Tsy1417/Hook-Watcher/README.md

 Here's an example of how to create a webhook URL in Discord:

-1. Make a discord server
+1. Make a account then a discord server
 2. Right click on a channel (edit channel)
 3. Press on Intergrations
 4. Webhooks